bcgov/diputils/README.md

 # diputils
-Utilities to assist the [**Data Innovation Program** (DIP)](https://www2.gov.bc.ca/gov/content/data/about-data-management/data-innovation-program).
-Windows, Mac and Linux environments are supported.
+Utilities to support the [**Data Innovation Program** (DIP)](https://www2.gov.bc.ca/gov/content/data/about-data-management/data-innovation-program).

+This library is supported for Windows, Mac and Linux

 ## Features